create3000/x_ite/docs/_posts/components/Shape/Material.md

 - Insert Shape and Appearance nodes before adding material.
 - DEF/USE copies of a single node can provide a similar "look + feel" style for related shapes in a scene.

-## Description

-### Hints

-- Insert Shape and Appearance nodes before adding material.
-- DEF/USE copies of a single node can provide a similar "look + feel" style for related shapes in a scene.

 ## Example

 <x3d-canvas src="https://create3000.github.io/media/examples/Shape/Material/Material.x3d"></x3d-canvas>